yankailab/OpenKAI/docs/3D/WebViewer3D.md

 to OpenKAI's normal build dependencies.
 Beast and Asio are compiled from headers;
 no Boost runtime library, wsServer, Open3D, ImGui, or desktop GL backend is needed for streaming.
-The current sample uses `_Scepter` camera geometry and octree lines; enable its camera build dependencies when running that configuration.
+The current sample uses `_Scepter` camera geometry and octree cells; enable its camera build dependencies when running that configuration.
 The optional `_PCfile` source can load `data/PointCloud/StanfordBunny/bun000.ply`.
 Run from the repository root so relative data paths resolve.